danielbalzer/danielbalzer.github.io/_awards/2019-12-01-the-university-medal.md

 collection: awards
 date: 2019-12-01
 institution: "The University of Sydney"
-excerpt: "Awarded for outstanding academic performance throughout undergraduate studies."
+excerpt: "Awarded to honours students based on outstanding academic performance over their complete student enrolment."
 ---